Brad Penny: Los Angeles Dodgers

 Penny had a strong start to 2007 that continued throughout the season, with an ERA of 3.03 for the season and was the first Dodger pitcher to start out with a 12–1 record since Phil Regan went 14–1 in 1966.
 Penny was selected to the All-Star game for a second consecutive year.
-Penny had several memorable outings in 2007, including on May 7, 2007, against his former team, the Florida Marlins, Penny struck out a career-high 14 in a Dodger 6–1 win.
+Penny had several memorable outings in 2007, including on May 7, 2007, against his former team, the Florida Marlins.
+Penny struck out a career-high 14 batters that day in a 6–1 Dodger win.
 Another memorable performance was against the San Diego Padres in a pitcher's duel against All-Star teammate Jake Peavy just before the All-Star break.
 The match ended in a draw with both pitchers going seven innings giving up one earned run on five hits.
 Penny struck out seven, while Peavy struck out six.
 The Padres would eventually win the game 3–1 in 12 innings.
 He also threw the fastest fastball of all NL starters in 2007, averaging 93.4 miles per hour.

 Besides being a hard throwing pitcher, Penny developed into a good hitting pitcher since being traded to the Dodgers.
 In 2006, his batting average was .185, but was above .200 for most of the season and was as high as .240 before Penny ended the year in an 0-for-12 slump.
 He batted .246 in 2007.
 Penny also had six doubles, seven RBI, and seven runs scored.

 For the 2008 season, Penny was selected as opening day starter against the San Francisco Giants, shutting them out over seven innings, but he struggled in 2008 overall, going 6–9 with a 6.27 ERA and a stint on the DL.
 After coming back from the DL in September, Penny made a few appearances out of the bullpen but struggled in that role and returned to the DL.
 After the season, the Dodgers declined his option year, making Penny a free agent.